GrosseLab/BGSC/ReproducibleScript.md

 #### <a name="ProbabilityDens""></a> Probability density plots of the Gaussian distributions

-To gain a better understanding we show an example for each group a gene having the minimal log-likelihood.
-For groups a - d the examples are ABCB7, ACSL1, TPR, and ADAR, respectively.
-At each plot, we plot the probability density of the Gaussian distribution for the group *a* as black curve and mark the six log2-expression values with black circles.
-For groups b − d, we plot with red and blue curves the probability densities of the Gaussian distributions and mark the six log2-expression values with circles which are colored according to classes for class 0 in red and class 1 in blue.
+As an example, we show a gene having the minimal log-likelihood for each group.
+As an example, For the groups *a* − *d* the examples are ABCB7, ACSL1, TPR, and ADAR, respectively.
+At each graphic, we plot the probability density of the Gaussian distribution for the group *a* as black curve and mark the six log2-expression values with black circles.
+For groups *b* − *d*, we plot with red and blue curves the probability densities of the Gaussian distributions and mark the six log2-expression values with circles which are colored according to classes for class 0 in red and for class 1 in blue.

 ``` r
 GeneExample <- c('ILMN_1687840','ILMN_1684585','ILMN_1730999','ILMN_2320964')